 Smart brands understand the value of creating an environment that encourages users to produce useful and authentic content.
 User-generated content (UGC) increases engagement between community members, which ultimately strengthens a community's bonds and perceived value.

-More people worldwide access the internet from mobile devices than from their desktop.1 For your online community experience to be rewarding to all users, it must be mobile-responsive.
+This goes for online communities.
+For your online community experience to be rewarding to all users, it must be mobile-responsive.
 The most successful online communities offer a seamless experience for all users.